CaseyNelson314/Othello/en.md

 ## Else

-The game is too small and dirty for the next version
+The computer is weak and the code is messy, so I will be working on the next version.

 Translated by DeepL